eric-downes/monoids/README.md

 python3 demo.py
 ```

-This shows the construction of an (unidentified)
+This shows the construction of an (unnamed)
-21-element transition monoid for the "Rock-Paper-Scissors" magma.
+21-element monoid adjoint to the "Rock-Paper-Scissors" magma.

-If you want to see progress on verifying the transition group of the
+If you want to see progress on verifying the adjoint group of the
-octonions (warning, slow):
+unit octonion loop (slower), as the extraspecial group of order 128 (plus-type);

 ```
 python3 demo.py --octonions